 Mid-Autumn Festival celebrations at Gardens by the Bay kicked off on 15 September 2023 with the light-up of the dramatic Magpie Bridge lantern set by Senior Minister of State (SMS) for Communications & Information and National Development Tan Kiat How, followed by a lantern walk at Bayfront Plaza with a dragon dance leading the way.
-The community joined SMS Tan for the mass lantern walk, toting lanterns featuring the fantastical characters of the Our Secret Garden lantern set displayed at Supertree Grove, designed by autistic artists from non-profit ART:DIS.
-5,000 lanterns were distributed in the lantern giveaway ahead of the mass lantern walk, which was last held in 2019.
-This was also the Gardens' first collaboration with artists to feature their works as part of a lantern giveaway.
+The community joined SMS Tan for the mass lantern walk, toting lanterns featuring the fantastical characters of the

-At the end of the lantern walk, Senior Minister of State for Communications Information National Development Tan Kiat How and Ambassador of the Republic of Korea to Singapore H.E.
+At the end of the lantern walk, Senior Minister of State for Communications Information and National Development Tan Kiat How and Ambassador of the Republic of Korea to Singapore H.E.
 Choi Hoon met Jared Lee, the artist behind one of the characters of the Our Secret Garden lantern set.